thinker-bell/Alphabet-Substitution-Cipher-APK/README.md

 # Alphabet-Substitution-Cipher-APK
 Basic APK, that takes a photo and uses a alphabet substitution cipher to decrypt top secret text.

 This is highly confidential.
-If you are not Andre Henney, I welcome you to my cyber security project, in the case you are Andre Henney, might I say sir you look jolly fine today.
+If you are not Mr. Henney, I welcome you to my cyber security project, in the case you are Mr. Henney, might I say sir you look jolly fine today.

 The following is an Android Application that takes input via a photo and recieves the text from it, it then acts to decrypt the given text.